diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ![hadoop_flume_tier_img_1]
 **Figure 14-3.
 Using a second agent tier to aggregate Flume events from the first tier**

-Aggregating Flume events is achieved by having tiers of Flume agents.
+`Aggregating Flume events is achieved by having tiers of Flume agents`.
 The first tier collects events from the original sources (such as web servers) and sends them to a smaller set of agents in the second tier, which aggregate events from the first tier before writing them to HDFS (see Figure 14-3).
 Further tiers may be warranted for very large numbers of source nodes.

-Tiers are constructed by using a special sink that sends events over the network, and a corresponding source that receives events.
-The Avro sink sends events over Avro RPC to an Avro source running in another Flume agent.
-There is also a Thrift sink that does the same thing using Thrift RPC, and is paired with a Thrift source.
+`Tiers are constructed by using a special sink that sends events over the network, and a corresponding source that receives events`.
+The `Avro sink` sends events over `Avro RPC to an Avro source` running in another Flume agent.
+There is also a `Thrift sink` that does the same thing using `Thrift RPC`, and is paired with a `Thrift source`.

-Don’t be confused by the naming: Avro sinks and sources do not provide the ability to write (or read) Avro files.
-They are used only to distribute events between agent tiers, and to do so they use Avro RPC to communicate (hence the name).
-If you need to write events to Avro files, use the HDFS sink, described in “File Formats” on page 387.
+Don’t be confused by the naming: `Avro sinks and sources do not provide the ability to write (or read) Avro files.
+They are used only to distribute events between agent tiers, and to do so they use Avro RPC to communicate (hence the name)`. `If you need to write events to Avro files, use the HDFS sink`, described in “File Formats” on page 387.

 Example 14-4 shows a two-tier Flume configuration.
 Two agents are defined in the file, named agent1 and agent2.
 An agent of type agent1 runs in the first tier, and has a spooldir source and an Avro sink connected by a file channel.
 The agent2 agent runs in the second tier, and has an Avro source that listens on the port that agent1’s Avro sink sends events to.
 The sink for agent2 uses the same HDFS sink configuration from Example 14-2.